vorcigernix/engineeringroles/makers/level1.md

 * Make sure their code is readable & easy to maintain
 * Make sure their code is tested appropriately
 * Review other engineers’ code and provide constructive feedback
-* Help grow the engineering team through involvement in the technology community (conferences, meetups, blog posts, open source projects, etc) and referrals
+* Help grow the engineering team through involvement in the technology community (conferences, Socialbakerss, blog posts, open source projects, etc) and referrals
 * Monitor changes in production & rollback if necessary
 * Have production access and use it responsibly
 * Pair often and provide some guidance to more junior engineers